anthonywebb/homebridge-cbus/README.md

 0.5.2:  adds a "security" accessory, for a PIR presence detector, typically application 208

 0.5.1:  adds optional "network" and "application" parameters per accessory, allowing multiple networks and device types be monitored or controlled.

-N.B. if upgrading from an ealier version of homebridge-cbus, you may need to remove the files in your ~/.homebridge/persist/ directory before running for the first time due to new device uuid's
+N.B.
+If you are upgrading from an ealier version of `homebridge-cbus`, you may need to remove the files in your `~/.homebridge/persist/` directory before running for the first time due to new device UUIDs.

 What does that mean?
 You'll be able to:
-* Control your home using any app in the App Store that supports the HomeKit protocol.
+* control your home using any app in the App Store that supports the HomeKit protocol
-* Control your home using voice commands via Siri.
+* control your home using voice commands via Siri
-* Use the built-in Home app (iOS 10+) to control your home.
+* use the built-in Home app (iOS 10+) to control your home.

 ## In Action
 To see some action of HomeKit controlling a Clipsal C-Bus system, check out the following videos: